nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 ![Highlight and Outline combination](images/highlight-outline/highlight-outline.png)

 By default, this renders a generic `<div>` element.
-But what if we need to render a `<button>` element instead?
+But what if you need to render a `<button>` element instead?

 ```tsx